113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

 ```
 {: screen}

 ## ibmcloud catalog offering search
-{: #search-offering}
+{: #search-offering-options}

-Run the following command to get details about the offerings in your catalogs.
-This command provides the ability to filter by private catalog, offering, and version.
+Run the following command to get details about the products in your private catalogs.
+This command provides the ability to filter by private catalog, product, and version.

 ```
 ibmcloud catalog offering search [--catalog CATALOG] [--offering OFFERING_NAME] [--version VERSION] [--output FORMAT]